Antioxidants and their protective role against free radicals

 In this post, we have discussed the importance of antioxidants in protecting against free radicals and maintaining good health.
 Here is a recap of some of the key points we covered:

-• Free radicals are unstable molecules that can cause damage to cells and tissues, leading to chronic diseases and other health problems.
+• Free radicals are unstable molecules.
+They can cause damage to cells and tissues.
+This damage leads to chronic diseases and other health problems.

 • Antioxidants are compounds that can neutralize free radicals and prevent this damage from occurring.